IndexCoop/ITIPS/ITIPS/ITIP-004.md

 // Defines modules which can only be accessed by a specific list of extensions mapping(address => address[]) public authorizedExtensions;

-// **ONLY METHODOLOGIST** Marks a module protected. function protectModule(address _module)
+// **ONLY METHODOLOGIST, WITHIN MODULE ADDITION REVIEW PERIOD** Marks a module protected. function protectModule(address _module)

 // **ONLY METHODOLOGIST** Revokes a modules protected status and deletes the list of authorized
 // extensions associated with it. function unProtectModule(address _module)

-// **ONLY METHODOLOGIST** Marks a module protected (if not already) and grants an extension
-// permission to interact with it function authorizeExtensionForProtectedModule(address _module, address _extension);

-// **ONLY METHODOLOGIST** Removes an extension's ability to interact with a module function revokeExtensionForProtectedModule(address _module, address _extension);
+// **ONLY METHODOLOGIST** Grants an extension permission to interact with protected module function authorizeExtensionForProtectedModule(address _module, address _extension);

 // Events
 event ProtectedModuleExtensionAdded(address _module, address _extension)